ucsb-cs16/ucsb-cs16.github.io/_topics/github_com_create_private_repo_under_org.md

 desc: "for closed source class assignments"
 ---

-We use github.com organizations such as <https://github.com/UCSB-CS56-M16> and <https://github.com/UCSB-CS56-F16> to set up a space on github.com where every repo that you create can automatically be seen by your instructors and TAs without you having to add them manually as collaborators.
+We use github.com organizations such as <https://github.com/ucsb-cs16-f16> and <https://github.com/ucsb-cs16-w17> to set up a space on github.com where every repo that you create can automatically be seen by your instructors and TAs without you having to add them manually as collaborators.

-To create a private repo for a Java assignment on github.com, follow this procedure.
+To create a private repo for a C++ assignment on github.com, follow this procedure.

 # Choosing a name